Canon SX730 vs Pentax K-70

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the SX730 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX730 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is the Canon SX730 better than the Pentax K-70 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.